Review of the QCD sum rules for exotic states: Hidden heavy pentaquark states

 In Ref.\cite{WangZG-Pcs4459-penta-IJMPA-2021}, we extend our previous works \cite{WZG-HC-penta-IJMPA-2020, WangZG-Penta-EPJC-2016-43} to explore the possible assignment of the $P_{cs}(4459)$ as the $[ud][sc]\bar{c}$ ($0$, $0$, $0$, $\frac{1}{2}$) pentaquark state with the spin-parity $J^P={\frac{1}{2}}^-$.
 We choose the current $J(x)$ and carry out the operator product expansion up to the vacuum condensates of dimension 13, where

 In calculations, we take the modified energy scale formula $\mu=\sqrt{M_{P}-(2{\mathbb{M}}_c)^2}-m_s(\mu)=2.4\,\rm{GeV}$ to constraint the QCD spectral densities.

 We obtain the Borel window $T^2=3.4-3.8\,\rm{GeV}^2$ via trial and error, the pole contribution is about $(40-61)\%$, which is large enough to extract the pentaquark mass reliably.
 In Fig.\ref{OPE-Borel-Pcs4459}, we plot the contributions of the higher dimensional vacuum condensates with variation of the Borel parameter $T^2$.
 The higher dimensional vacuum condensates manifest themselves at the region $T^2< 2.5\,\rm{GeV}^2$, we should choose the value $T^2> 2.5\,\rm{GeV}^2$.
-Their values decrease monotonously and quickly with the increase of the Borel parameter, in the Borel window $T^2=3.4-3.8\,\rm{GeV}^2$, the contributions of the higher dimensional vacuum condensates are $D(8)=-(21-26)\%$, $D(9)=(6-8)\%$, $D(10)=(2-3)\%$, $D(11)=-(1-2)\%$, $D(13)\ll1\%$, the convergent behavior is very good.
+Their values decrease monotonously and quickly with the increase of the Borel parameter, in the Borel window $T^2=3.4-3.8\,\rm{GeV}^2$, the contributions of the higher dimensional vacuum condensates are $D(8)=-(21-26)\%$, $D(9)=(6-8)\%$, $D(10)=(2-3)\%$, $D(11)=-(1-2)\%$, $D(13)\ll1\%$, the convergent behavior is very good \cite{WangZG-Pcs4459-penta-IJMPA-2021}.

-The higher dimensional vacuum condensates play an important role in obtaining the flat platform, especially those associated with the inverse Borel parameters $\frac{1}{T^2}$, $\frac{1}{T^4}$, $\frac{1}{T^6}$ and $\frac{1}{T^8}$.
 In Fig.\ref{mass-D10-fig-Pcs4459}, we plot the predicted pentaquark mass with variation of the Borel parameter $T^2$ with the truncations of the operator product expansion up to the vacuum condensates of dimensions $n=10$ and $13$, respectively.
-From the figure, we can see that the vacuum condensates of dimensions $11$ and $13$ play an important role to obtain the flat platform, we should take them into account in a consistent way.
+From the figure, we can see explicitly that the vacuum condensates of dimensions $11$ and $13$ play an important role to obtain the flat platform, we should take them into account in a consistent way, just like in the case of Ref.\cite{WZG-HC-penta-IJMPA-2020}, where no $s$-quark is present.
+All in all, the higher dimensional vacuum condensates play an important role in obtaining the flat platform, especially those associated with the inverse Borel parameters $\frac{1}{T^2}$, $\frac{1}{T^4}$, $\frac{1}{T^6}$ and $\frac{1}{T^8}$.

-At last, we obtain the mass and pole residue,
+At last, we obtain the mass and pole residue \cite{WangZG-Pcs4459-penta-IJMPA-2021},